What Are Nootropics? Your Guide To The Best Brain-Boosting Nutrients

 If you're just looking to dip your toes into the world of nootropics and boost brain performance, including natural nootropics in your wellness routine is the way to go.
 These can be easily accessed, and you'd be surprised by how many you are probably already familiar with.

 Everyone's favorite, caffeine is the superstar nootropic.
 Found in coffee, green tea, and chocolate, chances are you've been using this for your morning boost for years.
 You can also find caffeine supplements if you aren't a fan of any of the usual vehicles.
-Caffeine helps you feel more alert and wakes you up by blocking your brain's adenosine receptors.
+Caffeine helps you feel more alert and wakes you up by blocking1 your brain's adenosine receptors.

 If caffeine alone just isn't cutting it, add in this amino acid to boost the benefits of both of these nootropics.
-L-theanine and caffeine are both naturally occurring in tea, especially green tea, making this beverage the better choice over coffee if you are wanting the boost of both, with studies showing the combination of these two resulted in faster reaction time and improved mental fatigue.
+L-theanine and caffeine are both naturally occurring in tea, especially green tea, making this beverage the better choice over coffee if you are wanting the boost of both, with studies showing the combination2 of these two resulted in faster reaction time and improved mental fatigue.

 4. Gingko biloba